chameleon, funny, funny story, humor, insects, jurassic park, lizards, tongue in cheek, tongue-in-cheek

 This chameleon (or maybe there were more and they were taking turns to harass me) would come in daily and park itself at one place or another.
 Most mornings I found it silhouetted against the curtains in the drawing room.
-Since it was on the other side, very bravely, I used to attempt to chase it off myself.
+Since it was on the other side of the curtain, very bravely, I used to attempt to chase it off myself.
 After all, my baby was sleeping inside.
 Suppose it crawled in?
 One day I found it in the bathroom.
 I promptly ran out, my heart in my mouth, the scream well and truly stifled.
 My maid very helpfully chased it off the premises.
-Another day, I find it sitting on my sewing machine.
+Another day, I found it sitting on my sewing machine.
 Sewing Machine!
 Was it going to stitch itself a dress?
-My one year old is sleeping in the same room.
-I sit next to him keeping an unceasing vigil on this chameleon aspiring to be a tailor.
-When the doorbell rings, I make a dash for it, let my 7 yr old elder one in and run back.
+My one year old was sleeping in the same room.
+I sat next to him keeping an unceasing vigil on this chameleon aspiring to be a tailor.
+When the doorbell rang, I made a dash for it, let my 7 yr old who had returned from school, in and ran back.
 With his help and a good deal of muffled shrieks (the sleeping baby!)
-I chase and trap it in the tiny toilet with no means of escape.
+I chased and trapped it in the tiny toilet with no means of escape.
 Come evening, and enter the Lord and Master the Savior.
-Things are soon resolved with the chameleon taking to the open spaces again.
+Things were soon resolved with the chameleon taking to the open spaces again.

 Well I ask you again, is this just?!
-Do I go and park myself behind bushes and scare the chameleons to death?!
+Do I go and sit behind bushes and scare the chameleons to death?!
 Haven’t I left my garden free for them to run and frolic?
 Yet they have designs on my home.
 Unfair!

 Once I was sitting out in the enclosed verandah, talking on the phone.
 Sometimes dry leaves blow in from the nearby tree and entangle themselves among the small green leaves of the plants in the pots kept there.
 I idly pick out the dry leaf from one such plant, as I usually do, all the while talking on the phone.